Protohedgehog/PlanS-feedback/README.md

 ### Download feedback files into 'files' folder

 Please note that the numbering of the feedback files isn't consecutive, i.e. not all of the URLs created above exist.
-Hence, `tryCatch()` first checks whether each individual URL exists and `download.file()` then downloads only the existing ones.
+Hence, `tryCatch()` first checks whether each individual URL exists and then `download.file()` only downloads the valid files without throwing errors.

 ```{r}
 # Download files